 Mix dry ingredients together.
 Fold in milk.
 The mixture will naturally be a little wet like a paste more than a dough.
 It is good to let the dough stand for a while but, of course, it won’t rise.

-Sprinkle a good amount of barley on a clean bench and gently knead the dough to form a log.
+Sprinkle a good amount of barley flour on a clean bench and gently knead the dough to form a log.
 Divide the dough into workable sizes.
 If you are using a traditional skillet then you want about 200g of mixture to make a 60cm diameter flatbread.
 We divided our dough to be small enough fit into the centre of our palm.
-This meant they fit into our fry pans perfectly when rolled out.
+This meant when rolled out the pieces to fit into our frypan perfectly.

 Roll out a piece of dough, using more barley flour, into a very thin sheet.
-The thinner it is the better.
-All water needs to be evaporated from the dough while in the frypan – so if it is too thick it will burn beforehand.
-Unfortunately when the dough is so thin it is hard to pick up.
-We use our rolling pin, rolling up from the end, to pick up the dough and lay it on the frypan.
-This is when a flat stick is handy when you are making 60cm flatbread.
+The thinner it is, the better.
+All water needs to be evaporated from the dough while in the frypan – if it is too thick the dough will burn before the water can be evaporated.
+Unfortunately, when the dough is so thin it is hard to pick up from the board without stretching it.
+We used our rolling pin, rolling up from the end, to pick up the dough and lay it on the frypan.
+This is when a flat stick is handy when you are making 60cm diam. flatbread.

-Then repeat – roll out, pan bake, brush away and set on rack.
+Then repeat for each – roll out, pan-bake, brush away and set on the rack.
 We used three frypans at once to speed up the cooking time because there is a lot of dough.
-And, we also used the Romedal method – Lilu and I rolled and Moose baked.
+And, we used the Romedal baking method – (meaning, people were working together) – Lilu and I rolled, and Moose baked.

 To finish off any pieces that didn’t quite dry out during the baking process, heat the oven to 100 degrees celsius.
 Put the flatbread on a rack and into the oven to dry out more.
 Monitor the crispness and then take them out to cool.

-I have found that because hand rolled flatbread can be uneven sometimes parts of the bread can be a little chewy when fresh.
+I have found that because hand rolled flatbread can be uneven sometimes, parts of the bread can be a little chewy when fresh.
 The best solution – leave it out to dry for a couple of days.
-We did that for all of our bread.
+We did that for all of our bread, but make sure to cover it with a cloth to prevent dust settling on top.
 Every day we nibble on a little piece, and every day the bread gets better and better.
 It is true that flatbread needs to mature to be at its best.

 I have always wondered why Norwegians make their regular sandwiches with only a bottom layer of bread.
 I swear it is because of the long standing tradition of flatbread with condiments piled on top.
 (You can’t sandwich flatbread.)

-As mentioned before, flatbread can be made with any variety of flour.
+Tips: As mentioned before, flatbread can be made with any variety of flour.
 It is sometimes good to replace a little of these flours with wheat flour to help the dough form.
-These doughs were often put through a meat grinder to make them tougher otherwise they can be too loose to roll out.
-Here are some the basic traditional recipes:
+However, a rough flour is more traditional.
+Sometimes a meat grinder was used to grind the grain instead of a flour-mill to make the dough tougher, otherwise it could be too loose to roll out.

 1kg of barley flour, 6oo mls of water and 1 teaspoon of salt.
 (It is good to replace a little flour with wheat flour to help it fix.)